walles/catiplicator/README.md

 ## TODO

 * Fix app orientation to portrait
-* Test what happens when skill level goes above difficulty of available assignments
 * Add meow sound effect when starting a new level
 * Add a music score.
 Auto-generated from the Internet?
 * Localize into Swedish